ARM-software/SCP-firmware/doc/cmake_readme.md

 By default all the binaries will be located at ./build/<platform> directory. e.g. in above case it will be under ./build/juno directory.

-Above command accepts number of options.
-Execute below instruction to get options available.
+The above command accepts a number of options.
+Execute the command below to get the available options.

 > ```sh
 > $ make -f Makefile.cmake help